 In 2016, UC Davis introduced the upstander campaign to encourage bystander intervention and create a culture to help end sexual violence.
-An upstander is someone who takes active, intentional steps to stop sexual assault, domestic violence, dating violence, and stalking.
+An upstander is someone who takes active, intentional steps to stop sexual assault, relatioship violence, and stalking.
 Being an upstander is synonymous with being an Aggie: